How to Dominate Local Business Rankings with a Local SEO Strategy

 Luckily, there’s such a thing as outsourcing your local SEO, where getting the best bang for your buck and getting the time to do what you want in 2020 is as easy as turning to a local SEO specialist like WebFX.

 How much should local-SEO cost you?
 It depends on the plan you choose.
-Plans can range from $84 to $1,999 per month depending on the type of plan and its long-term value.

 Head over to this page to discover the most cost-effective local SEO package for your business.